 Getting into the details of where to focus

-Well, if they’re standing in a straight line, on the same focal plane, facing the camera, you can focus on any eye near the middle of the group.
+If they’re standing in a straight line, on the same focal plane, facing the camera, you can focus on any eye near the middle of the group.

 I always choose an eye of the person in the middle, just in case the group is not in a 100% straight line.
 Then, if one person is slightly in front of the the middle person and another is slightly behind the middle person, at least they’ll still all be in focus.

 If you focus on the front person, the middle one would be okay, but the back person might not be, depending on your depth of field.
 They might be, but they might not be.
-It is an easily avoidable problem, so you may as well just go with the middle person.
+It’s an easily avoidable problem, so you may as well just go with the middle person.

 If they’re lined up at different distances from the camera, I still focus on the middle person.
 I just make sure that I have a wide depth of field to be certain that they’re all in focus.

-However, the distance behind the focus point is larger (two thirds) than the distance in front (one third).
 In other words, you have less space to work with in front of the person in focus than behind the person in focus.

 4. Where to focus when photographing a large group of people